OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     function integer unitFromPRow(integer row) {
       // Code could find entry in units database table that holds row in unit_index.
       // Since we will be working a lot with units, probably should put in Redux state.
-      // TODO Work out this detail to decide if server will send the mapping or what.
+      // Work out this detail to decide if server will send the mapping or client gets the
+      // needed DB values.
+      // The database call would be Unit.getByUnitIndexMeter(row, conn) where need to get or pass conn
       // This assume row(unit) is this value. return row(unit)
     }